ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 but now that you mention it, I have always assumed you had a mother and father just like I do.
 Are you here to tell me that this is not the case?"

-Eve slowly nodded her head in agreement.
+Eve slowly nodded her head.
 "Yes, Seth.
 Your father and I agreed that when you were old enough, we would tell you the story of how we came to be.
 I have decided that you are old enough, and so I will tell you know the story of the Garden of Eden."

 Eve took her seat and began to settle in with her tea.
 She began her story.

-"So as I said, both me, and your father were not born in the same way that you were.
+"So as I said, both me and your father were not born in the same way that you were.
 Your father and I, well, we are both the first male and the first female ever to exist on this planet earth."